 In order to prevent a poor service being experienced by a majority of customers, some service providers impose traffic mangement policies and data limits

 on some users to ensure a strong connection is maintained overall.
 In the past when broadband connections had less capacity, traffic management was an essential practice however, as the technology has improved it has become less common.
-Most providers now offering truly unlimited broadband deals
+Most providers now offer truly unlimited broadband

 How does broadband traffic management work?